FAQs

 Q: Do authors retain copyright?

 A: Yes, authors retain all copyright and may republish as they like.
-Wherever possible, please have noted that the piece was originally published in So Fi Zine and link to sofizine.com
+If possible, please note that the piece was originally published in So Fi Zine and link to sofizine.com

 Q: Where will this be available?